longturn/freeciv21/docs/Playing/turn-change.rst

           removed.
         * For space parts, they are produced [#f4]_.
 Other improvements appear in the city; wonders are updated right this moment to the cache used by requirements; for global wonders, notifications are sent to everybody.
-Then shield stocks are reduced on the used cost, and the "``building_built``" signal is emitted (as any signal, might potentially destroy the city right here).
+Then shield stocks are reduced on the used cost, and the ``building_built`` signal is emitted (as any signal, might potentially destroy the city right here).
         * City vision radius is updated.
         * Darwin's Voyage effect for the building may give techs.